JuliaActors/GenServers.jl/docs/src/template.md

-# GenServer Template
+# `GenServers` Template

-In order to write your plugin to GenServers you can use the following template:
+In order to write your plugin to `GenServers`, you can use the following template:

 ```julia
 module MyPlugin